 01 of 07

 The toilet fill valve is the mechanism that fills the tank with water.
 It is also known as a "ballcock" or a "refill valve."
+The fill valve is usually located to the left side of the tank as you look down from above with the tank lid removed.
 Fill valves comes in four basic variations:

 02 of 07

 Refill valves come in several designs, and the older styles are commonly referred to as "ballcocks," a term that refers to the hollow floating ball that operates the valve (cock) controlling the water.